 Nick Bryan-Kinns, Peter Broadbent

+For mass communication to develop, it needs to develop conversational skills.
+That is, rather than one-way communication from the commercial entity to the consumer, it needs to be a two-way conversational dialogue characterized by short but meaningful interactions.
 We are at a pivotal time in our use and experience of digital media.
 To date, many uses of digital media for mass communication, such as Web sites, have come from a print-based culture.
 Early commercial adopters typically moved print-based brochures into a digital online form.
 The resulting Web sites often lacked usability and poorly represented the company's brand online.
 As…

 You must be a member of SIGCHI, a subscriber to ACM's Digital Library, or an interactions subscriber to read the full text of this article.

 In addition to all of the professional benefits of being a SIGCHI member, members get full access to interactions online content and receive the print version of the magazine bimonthly.

 Get access to all interactions content online and the entire archive of ACM publications dating back to 1954.
 (Please check with your institution to see if it already has a subscription.)

 Subscribe to interactions